benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)

-**Horizontal quantifier** can be used with a relationship.
-On its top there is a relationship, and on its bottom - each branch may start with either:
+An **horizontal quantifier** can be used with a relationship / path.
+On its top there is the relationship / path, and on its bottom - each branch may start with either:

-* A green rectangle (relationship's property value constraints / tag)
+* A green rectangle (relationship only - relationship's property value constraints / tag)
 * An aggregate condition / an aggregation tag
 * An horizontal quantifier